NC State Wolfpack baseball: 2021 College World Series

 NC State was put into the Ruston Regional as a 2 seed where they cruised right on through not losing a single game.
 They then moved on to face the #1 team in the country, the Arkansas Razorbacks.
 Arkansas destroyed NC State game one 21-2.
-The Wolfpack then bounced back to win the next two (each by one run).
+The Wolfpack then bounced back to win the next two games (each by one run).

 The Wolfpack went into Omaha and faced off against the 9 seeded Stanford Cardinal.
 NC State breezed by Stanford, winning 10-4.
 They moved on to face the 4 seeded Vanderbilt Commodores.
 The Wolfpack went in facing the top pitcher in the country, Jack Leiter.
 NC State would only score off a home run by Terrell Tatum.
 That proved to be all they needed as they won 1-0, despite Leiter striking out 15 batters in 8 innings.
-They then faced the Dores again in the next matchup where they lost 3-1.
+Then they faced the Commodores again in the next matchup where they lost 3-1.
 However, before they could play the elimination game, many of the NC State players contracted the COVID-19 virus.
 They did not have enough players to field a team of baseball players, so they had to forfeit the game.
 That ended their magical postseason run and hopes of winning the program's first ever national title.